Pathology Service Improvement

 The reception staff felt overworked and felt that sample delivery in the late afternoon was a problem due to cross-functional problems with the facilities department that owned the delivery and collection process.
 Additionally, there were issues with sample expedition from wards to the specimen reception by the porters.
 Many improvement initiatives had been tried, with limited success due to lack of involvement from the specimen reception staff, who felt these measures were imposed without their input.

-At a first glance, the Pathology department appeared well organised and effective in the way they were processing samples through the specimen reception, however upon closer inspection, several issues were found.
+At first glance, the Pathology department appeared well organised and effective in the way they were processing samples through the specimen reception, however upon closer inspection, several issues were found.

-Workload in the afternoon was excessive due to late delivery of samples from the local GP and clinics in the surrounding area.
+The workload in the afternoon was excessive due to late delivery of samples from the local GP and clinics in the surrounding area.
 The hospital’s own A&E had many issues on the prioritisation of emergency samples.
 Pathology reception staff were working well beyond contracted hours in order to process samples.

 Additionally, porters were collecting samples from wards and delaying delivery to specimen reception by up to 2 hours, leading to degradation of blood samples.